 If you have a professional whipped cream dispenser at home, this will also work to transform your cold brew into a nitro cold brew.

-Making A Nitro Cold Brew At Home Without A Coffee Machine
+How to Make a Nitro Cold Brew Without A Coffee Machine

 So, let’s say you don’t have the luxury of owning a coffee machine.
 Or you are just not willing to spend money on one.